hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-dns-domain alice acme.com

-The function for deleting DNS domain.
+This function for deleting DNS domain.
 By deleting it all records will also be deleted.

 *******************************************************************